Kagami/webm.js/README.md

 ### Try it

 Latest build of webm.js is [available here](https://kagami.github.io/webm.js/).
-NOTE: video player feature is experimental and slow.
+NOTE: built-in video player uses software decoding in order to play any video it can encode and thus experimental and slow.

 Tested browsers:
 * Firefox: fast enough to encode several minutes of SD/HD video within half of hour